Faroese Confederation of Sports & Olympic Committee

 The Faroese Confederation of Sports & Olympic Committee (Faroese: Ítróttasamband Føroya) (abbreviated ÍSF or FCSOC) is the highest authority for sporting activity in the Faroe Islands.
 It oversees 24 sports associations and over 100 sports clubs for a population of 51,312.

 History

 The Faroese Confederation of Sports was formed in 1939 and its Olympic Committee was added in 1982.
 In 2019 the Faroese Confederation of Sports celebrated its 80th anniversary.

 Structure

-The FCSOC is run by the Executive Board consisting of:
+The FCSOC is run by an executive board consisting of: